Should you invest in Tesla?

 Firstly, consumers are being squeezed by inflation and higher interest rates.
 This is impacting sales for many businesses – but those which produce high value items like electric cars are often hit particularly hard in periods like this.
 E-vehicles come at a premium, and Teslas are more expensive than most.
 When households tighten their purse strings, luxury items are often the first thing to go.

-More worryingly, though, the company has suffered a decline in demand in one of its key markets – China.
-The Chinese economy had a tough year in 2023, and continues to suffer a property market crisis and weak spending.
-On top of this, “anti-American sentiment and bruised consumer confidence have taken their toll”, says Danni Hewson, head of financial analysis at AJ Bell.
+The company has also faced increased competition in the key market of China.
+The Chinese economy has been going through a tough period, and continues to suffer a property market crisis and weak spending.
+Against this backdrop, more affordable domestic brands can seem more appealing.
+On top of this, “anti-American sentiment” has taken its toll, according to Danni Hewson, head of financial analysis at AJ Bell.

 What’s next for Tesla and the electric vehicle market?